Neujahrskonzert mit dem Konzerthausorchester Berlin

 The Konzerthaus is liable for damages to life, body and/or health.
 For other damages, the Konzerthaus is liable if such damages were caused on purpose or through gross negligence.
 If other damages are due to simple negligence concerning a material obligation (i.e. a mutual obligation of which the customer may trust that it is observed, and which is essential for the contractual obligations to be fulfilled), the Konzerthaus is liable to the extent of the foreseeable damages typical for such contracts.
 These liability rules also apply to the liability of legal representatives and agents appointed by the Konzerthaus.

-Checked items are insured in accordance with the insurance terms and conditions posted at the cloakrooms, by the firm retained to provide visitor services.
-Cash, jewellery, other valuables and keys are excluded from liability.
+Checked items are covered by insurance provided by a firm chosen by Visitor Services, in accordance with the terms posted publicly.
+All liability is excluded for cash, jewellery and other valuables as well as keys.
 Damages or loss of checked items must be reported to the cloakroom attendants immediately.

 Checked items will be handed to any person presenting the cloakroom ticket, without verification of that person’s entitlement.